 John and I were guests for an afternoon outing.
 It started with a pick-up from our Key West Hotel.
-Unlike many tour companies that kayak in the Florida Keys, we avoided the waters frequented by noisy seadoos and instead made for the quieter Geiger Key, about eight miles out of town.
+Unlike many tour companies that offer Florida Keys kayaking, we avoided the waters frequented by noisy seadoos and instead made for the quieter Geiger Key, about eight miles out of town.
 It’s a super place to discover the natural side of the Florida Keys.

-There were four of us in total and a guide.
+There were four of us in total kayaking the Florida Keys along with a guide.
 The kayaks were heavy duty plastic affairs – unsinkable and easy to paddle.
 We carried life jackets, but didn’t have to wear them as the water is warm, shallow and the chance of flipping is very small.